urbanairship/node-connect-postgres/README.md

 UA_APP_KEY=
 # The authentication credential for UA connect
 UA_CONNECT_TOKEN=
-# If you have a specific connect query you'd like to execute (rather than just
+# If you have a specific connect query you'd like to execute, rather than just
 # `{}`, you would specify it here.
 See the connect docs for
 # details: https://docs.urbanairship.com/api/connect/#operation/api/events/post/requestbody
 UA_CONNECT_QUERY=